Hall Secretary Mrs Joy Baldry

 Filby Bells Restoration Project.

-A committee has been set up to restore the five derelict bells in the Church tower to traditional" full circle" bell ringing, we also hope to add a sixth bell to complete the set.
+A committee has been set up to restore the five derelict bells in the Church tower to traditional" full circle" bell ringing, We have offered a sixth bell to complete the set.
 Work is continuing to establish the new Charity and to develop a schedule of works from various specialists.
 Any donations can now be paid directly into the Project’s bank account: “Filby Bells Restoration” Sort code: 20-17-20 Account number: 00929441.
 Other ways of making donations will be available shortly but please start helping us now if you can!
 Further details can be seen on the project's new website https://www.filbybells.org.uk/